ComNets-Bremen/GDI-Tutorials/src/18-numpy.md

 <span style="color: rgb(234, 58, 58);">Red</span> track
 =======================================================

-The setup that generated the testdata consits of the an Arduino, a 433MHz OOK RF-module and a
+The setup that generated the testdata consists of an Arduino, a 433MHz OOK RF-module and a
 DVB-T stick that is abused to work as a software defined radio